 Frequently Asked Questions

-What are 5 complications of phlebotomy?
+What are the 5 complications of phlebotomy?

-Phlebotomy can have various complications such as hematoma formation, infection, nerve damage due to the invasive nature of the procedure, haemoconcentration and extravasations.
+Phlebotomy can have various complications such as hematoma formation, infection, nerve damage due to the invasive nature of the procedure, haemoconcentration, and extravasations.
 Along with this risk factors are syncope or fainting that might occur.
 It is important to take all possible preventive measures against these potential risks for a successful phlebotomy operation which should focus on avoiding any unnecessary nerve damage during the procedure itself.

 What are 4 complications of phlebotomy?